CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 A Community Development District can impose taxes or assessments to pay for public facilities and services.
 Florida law requires a specific disclosure in certain contracts after a district has been established.
 On the exam, the trap is usually timing, transaction type, or confusing a CDD with a homeowners association.

-Use The CDD Trigger Test:
+Use The CDD Disclosure Test:

 1. Is the property inside an established Community Development District?